Lsam18/SPG/README.md

 ### Credits

-This project is developed and maintained by [lAKSHAN SAMEERA/Lsam18].
+This project is developed and maintained by [LAKSHAN SAMEERA/Lsam18].
 It is free to use and open to contributions from the open-source community.

 ### License